-Today marks the beginning of Data Privacy Week, an international event that highlights the risks related to the way personal information is used online.
+This Saturday marks Data Privacy Day, an international event that raises awareness about the risks when sharing our personal information online.

 Keep it private